Notre Dame Award

 Archbishop Borys Gudziak, 2019

-Previous recipients of the Notre Dame Award have included President and Mrs. Jimmy Carter of the United States; St. Mother Theresa of Calcutta; John Hume of Northern Ireland; Cardinal Vinko Puliić, archbishop of Sarajevo; L’Arche community founder Jean Vanier of Trosly-Breuil, France; and, most recently, the Collectivo Solecito de Veracruz, a group of Mexican mothers organized to search for their missing loved ones in the face of criminal violence and state complacency.
+Previous recipients of the Notre Dame Award have included President and Mrs. Jimmy Carter of the United States; St. Mother Teresa of Calcutta; John Hume of Northern Ireland; Cardinal Vinko Puljić, archbishop of Sarajevo; L’Arche community founder Jean Vanier of Trosly-Breuil, France; and most recently, the Colectivo Solecito de Veracruz, a group of Mexican mothers organized to search for their missing loved ones in the face of criminal violence and state complacency.

 This is the first time the award is being conferred on someone of Ukrainian descent.

-Founded in 2002, UCU is built on the “pillars of the martyrs and the marginalized” — the martyrs being those who suffered and died under communist repression, and the intellectually disabled who too often exist on the margins of society, both of whom Archbishop Gudziak considered essential to rebuilding trust in Ukrainian society and who were virtually invisible under Soviet rule.
+Founded in 2002, Ukrainian Catholic University is built on the “pillars of the martyrs and the marginalized” — the martyrs being those who suffered and died under communist repression, and the intellectually disabled who too often exist on the margins of society.
+Archbishop Gudziak considered honoring both as essential to rebuilding trust in Ukrainian society.

-Influenced early in his life by Rev. Henri Nouwen and his devotion to people with special needs, Archbishop Gudziak is especially admired for his creation of the Emmaus Center on the UCU campus, a place where people with development disabilities and their families receive spiritual support and share their lives with students.
+Influenced early in his life by Rev. Henri Nouwen and his devotion to people with special needs, Archbishop Gudziak created the Emmaus Center on the Ukrainian Catholic University campus, a place where people with developmental disabilities and their families receive spiritual support and share their lives with students.

 In a Ukrainian Weekly story, Archbishop Gudziak said he considers the developmentally disabled “professors of human relations … We need the gifts they have.
 They don’t care if you’re a rector, a doctor or how rich you are.
 What they force us to confront is the most important pedagogical question of all: Can you love me?”

-Raised in Syracuse, New York, by Ukrainian refugee parents who had fled from the communists during World War II, Archbishop Gudziak stayed close to home to earn his bachelor’s degree in philosophy and biology from Syracuse University.
+Raised in Syracuse, New York, Archbishop Gudziak stayed close to home to earn his bachelor’s degree in philosophy and biology from Syracuse University.
 He then studied in Rome at Holy Sofia College and the Pontifical Urban University, earning a theology degree, after which he received his doctorate in Slavic and Byzantine cultural history from Harvard University.

-His installation as archbishop of the Archeparchy of Philadelphia is June 4.
-He also is the Ukrainian Catholic Church’s highest-ranking priest in the United States, known as the metropolitan.
-He remains president of UCU (chair of the board) and a member of the permanent synod of the Church, which meets four times annually, usually in Kiev.
+He remains president and chair of the board of UCU and a member of the permanent synod of the Church, which meets four times annually, usually in Kyiv.

 Colectivo Solecito de Veracruz, 2018